BlockCertsAI/BCAI-Canon/WHITEPAPER.md

 ## 17. BCERT — Proof-Bearing Utility

-**BCERT** is not a speculative asset.
+BCERT is not a speculative asset.

 It is a **proof-bearing utility** that represents:

 - authenticated access
 - verified participation
 - attributable contribution

+BCERT has a **fixed total supply of 2.1 billion units**, defined at the protocol level.

 BCERT is required to:
 - access the authenticated substrate
 - initiate protocol-enforced operations
-- participate in economic activity bound to identity
+- participate in economic activity bound to verified identity

+BCERT is not consumed directly for execution.

+Instead, BCERT is exchanged for **INK**, the metered execution unit of the BlockCertsAI substrate.
+INK represents authenticated computation and resource usage, enabling deterministic, predictable execution costs without gas fees or bidding mechanisms.

 Ownership of BCERT aligns incentives toward:
 - correct behavior
 - long-term participation
 - protocol integrity

 BCERT does not grant power.
 It grants **accountability**.

 ---